Frequently Asked Questions

 Can I handle my tax problem myself?

 Yes, and during the initial consultation phase you will be told how to do so if you are interested in such information.
-However, dealing with the government is complex, frustrating and time-consuming.
+However, dealing with the Government is complex, frustrating, and time consuming.
 We do not recommend that taxpayers try to represent themselves.

 How long will it take to resolve my case?